ahaan-parmar/FireWall/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ## Acknowledgments

-Special thanks to:
-- The Scapy project for providing excellent packet manipulation capabilities
+- The Scapy project for packet manipulation capabilities
-- The Python community for their valuable resources and tools

-## Contact

-For questions or suggestions, please open an issue in the GitHub repository or contact the maintainers directly.
+- PyYAML for configuration management